geraldyywang/PlanetPal/README.md

 ## 👀 What's next for PlanetPal 👀

 We are currently looking at ways to incentivize users to consistently recycle.
 Implementing actual challenges such as recycling a certain amount of materials each month, or a daily streak mechanism would help users stay engaged.
+In order to improve our application, a database containing usernames, emails, and tokens would help this app be more accessible on multiple platforms.
+Another aspect we are considering is optimizing the app's interface for various screen sizes, ensuring a seamless user experience whether they're accessing it from a smartphone, tablet, or other mobile devices.